guibou/krank/HACKING.md

 # Hacking

-Edit code, ensure that test are passing and open a pull request on github.
+Edit code, ensure that test are passing and open a pull request on Github.
 Thank you ;)